 Excel offers error-checking indications in selected colors.
 We can find and change the color option Excel worksheet File ribbon > Options > Formulas.

-6 Ways to Convert Number to Text with Green Triangle in Excel
+How to Convert Number to Text with Green Triangle in Excel: 6 Ways

 Method 1: Adding an Apostrophe before Numbers to Convert Number to Text with Green Triangle

-One of the common tricks to convert number to text displaying green triangle is to insert an Apostrophe (‘) before it.
+One of the common tricks to convert numbers to text displaying green triangles is to insert an Apostrophe (‘) before it.
 However, it’s a manual process and we have to type an apostrophe before each number or entry to convert it to text.

 Step 1: Type an Apostrophe (‘) in front of a number as shown in the following image.

-Step 2: Press ENTER, you see a Green Triangle appears on the left-most corner of the cell.
+Step 2: Press ENTER, and you see a Green Triangle appear on the left-most corner of the cell.
 The Green Triangle indicates the entry has been saved as text and Excel detects it as an error.

 ➤ Insert an apostrophe in front of each entry, and you’ll find the Green Triangle appearing in all cells as depicted in the below picture.

-Method 2: Using TEXT Function and Paste Special Feature to Convert Number to Text in Excel
+Method 2: Use TEXT Function and Paste Special Feature to Convert Numbers to Text in Excel

 The syntax of the TEXT function is